- 12th December 2019

 Need help obtaining Cyber Essentials certification?

-The team at Compex IT has helped a number of businesses in the construction sector achieve Cyber Essentials certification.
+The team at Compex IT has helped a number of professional service firms achieve Cyber Essentials certification.

 With our help, those businesses have also: